 Read: PostgreSQL list users

-In Postgresql, there is no inbuilt function for showing a range of dates, but we will create our own function to show the range of dates.
+There is no built-in function in PostgreSQL to show a range of dates, but we will create our function.

-Let’s create a function named daterange that accepts two parameters in the form of string or varchar data type.
+Let’s create a function named daterange that accepts two parameters: a string or a varchar data type.

 CREATE FUNCTION daterange(x varchar,y varchar)